Gluesticks Blog

 assembling christmas stocking

-Step 10: Tuck the cuff inside the stocking with the right side of the fabric facing the lining fabric.
+Step 10: Top stitch.
+Tuck the cuff inside the stocking with the right side of the fabric facing the lining fabric.
 The top of the cuff lining up with the raw edge of the stocking, and the side seam lining up with one of the stocking side seams.
 The loop (stocking hanger) will be between the lining fabric and the cuff.
 Pin in place.

 Stitch around the entire top edge.
 Stitch over the stocking loop a few times, going forward and in reverse, to reinforce the seam.